VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 [TODO]

-## MIDI's Phsical Connections & Throughput
+## MIDI's Physical Connections & Throughput

 So, there are multiple physical connections that MIDI data can run though- USB, TRS, and 5-pin DIN.